 - Avoid numbers and hyphens in your domain name.
 Numbers confuse people because they never know if the number is spelled out when they hear the domain.
 The same is true for hyphens — it’s hard for people to remember.

-- Short and memorable is preferable to long and descriptive.
+- Short and memorable is preferable over long and descriptive.
 I know it’s tempting to try and use a bunch of words in your URL and explain exactly what your blog is about, but it’s really not necessary.

 - For many people, your name will make a great domain name.